 Buy a Disability Insurance Policy While You’re Young

 Disability insurance policies are priced based on the risk of you filing an insurance claim.
 The higher your risk for filing a claim, the more you’ll pay.
-One of the primary factors that contributes to higher risk is age.
+One of the primary factors that contribute to higher risk is age.
 Statistics show that the older you are the more likely you to become disabled.
 Therefore, you can save money in the long-term by purchasing coverage today.
 Each year you age is more money you’ll be paying out each month or year in premiums.

-If you do buy coverage when you’re starting out in practice, it’s also advisable to get a policy with a future purchase option, also sometimes referred to as a future increase option, a future insurability option, or a benefit update rider.
+If you do buy coverage when you’re starting out in practice, it’s also advisable to get a policy with a future purchase option, also sometimes referred to as a future increase option, a future insurability option, or a benefits update rider.

 Look for Unisex Rates